 Chickpea Salad with Red Pepper, Mint, and Sumac in serving bowl on striped napkin

-When you see the introduction for this Mediterranean Chickpea Salad, I’m hoping it’s the word Sumac that jumps out at you.
-If you’re not familiar with it, Sumac is a middle eastern spice made from the dried berry-like fruit of some species of the Sumac plant from that region.
-And this is an ingredient I’m passionate about, and it really turned this chickpea salad recipe into something special.
+If you’re not familiar with it, Sumac in is a middle eastern spice made from the dried berry-like fruit of some species of the Sumac plant from that region.
+And this is an ingredient I’ve been passionate about for a long time!
+Of course you can make the salad without Sumac, but I highly recommend getting some if you decide to try this salad!

 What ingredients do you need for this recipe?

 I’m a long-time fan of Sumac, which is a reddish-purple ground spice that’s commonly used in middle eastern cooking.
-It has a lemony flavor that’s good on so many foods and I’ve used Sumac on hummus, in Fattoush Lebanese Salad, in salad dressing, and even on Cauliflower Rice.
-Sumac is often used on dishes with garbanzo beans, and it adds a nice flavor to this salad.
+It has a lemony flavor that’s good on so many foods and I’ve used Sumac on hummus, in salad dressing, and even on Cauliflower Rice.
+Sumac is often used on dishes with garbanzo beans, and it adds amazing flavor to this salad.

-How did I learn to love salads with Sumac?
+How did I start to love salads with Sumac?

 Want more recipes using fresh mint?